 Temple Or Rishon also has a beautiful Yahrzeit Memorial Wall in our Synagogue.
 Our Yahrzeit Memorial Wall provides an opportunity to remember those who have touched our lives but who are no longer with us.
 When you light a light on the memorial wall, you are rekindling the light of their spirit.
 Each plaque has its own light, and the light will be lit once on the Friday before the annual Yahrzeit and on Yom Kippur Day.
 Orders for reserved spaces on our Memorial Wall are now being taken.
 To purchase a Yahrzeit Memorial Wall Plaque, please fill our our Yahrzeit Memorial Wall Plaque form and mail it to the Temple Office.

 Take a look at different events, occasions, and ‘happenings’ here at our synagogue.
 Our Mitzvah Day celebrations, Tikkun Olam, simchas and special occasions!

-Our community is actively involved with coordinating the efforts of the congregation’s activities, fulfilling the mitzvah of tikkun olam, repairing the world.
+Our Mitzvah Committee is actively involved with coordinating the efforts of the congregation’s activities, fulfilling the mitzvah of tikkun olam, repairing the world.